iobear/dashgoat/README.md

 ## Prometheus

 `/metrics` is exposed by default, you can enable to show a host-service timeline in dashGoat by providing a url for your prometheus instance.
-Either by using a enviroment variable, `PROMETHEUSURL=http://localhost:9090 ./dashgoat`
+Either by using a environment variable, `PROMETHEUSURL=http://localhost:9090 ./dashgoat`
 Or adding a line to the `dashgoat.yaml` `prometheusurl: http://localhost:9090`